 Significant Change Proposed by Councilman Ed Kress, Board of Viewers Filing Fee Increases

-Currently, the Allegheny County property appeals process requires property owners to attend first level hearings in person downtown at the County Office Building.
+Currently, the Allegheny County assessment of property appeals process requires property owners to attend first level hearings in person downtown at the County Office Building.
 At these hearings, property owners (or their representative) are permitted to make their case.
 This often includes testimony about the specifics of the property, appraisals, and/or research about comparable sales in the area.